muratk5n/thirdwave/en/README.md

 ---

-Painting RU as irrational helps to justify US presence (need a big power to balance this 'irrational' bad power) in Europe and puts a constant wedge between EU/RU.
+Painting RU as irrational might help to justify a certain military posture, with US at its center.

 ---